Editor and Content Strategist at Robb Report Singapore

 Charmaine’s Favorite Features:

-“The grid system is very important for us, as it’s what print layouts are based on.
+“The layout grid is very important for us, as it’s what print layouts are based on.
 It basically allows us to design a print layout, but online.
 Without it, we’d have had to code everything on our own.”

 “When you’re scrolling and see a bit of text come in from above, below, left, or right, it really helps break up information, boost engagement, and reduce monotony for the reader.
 If I’m doing an in-depth, longer-read and want to catch a reader’s attention a minute in, this makes a big impact.”